Chino XL

 Derek Keith Barbosa (April 8, 1974 – July 28, 2024), better known by his stage name Chino XL, was an American rapper and actor.
+He was known for his evocative wordplay and for warring with Tupac Shakur.

-He released five solo studio albums.
+He recorded 8 solo studio albums and 2 extended plays.
 His album Ricanstruction: The Black Rosary (2012) won the 2012 HHUG Album of the Year Award.